Bootstrapping (statistics): Cluster data: block bootstrap

 Cluster data describes data where many observations per unit are observed.
 This could be observing many firms in many states or observing students in many classes.
 In such cases, the correlation structure is simplified, and one does usually make the assumption that data is correlated within a group/cluster, but independent between groups/clusters.
 The structure of the block bootstrap is easily obtained (where the block just corresponds to the group), and usually only the groups are resampled, while the observations within the groups are left unchanged.
 Cameron et al. (2008) discusses this for clustered errors in linear regression.

 Methods for improving computational efficiency

 The bootstrap is a powerful technique although may require substantial computing resources in both time and memory.
 Some techniques have been developed to reduce this burden.
 They can generally be combined with many of the different types of Bootstrap schemes and various choices of statistics.

+Parallel processing

+Most bootstrap methods are embarrassingly parallel algorithms.
+That is, the statistic of interest for each bootstrap sample does not depend on other bootstrap samples.
+Such computations can therefore be performed on separate CPUs or compute nodes with the results from the separate nodes eventually aggregated for final analysis.